 More than 50% of people worldwide have brown eyes, making brown the most common eye color.
-Learn more fun facts about eye colors and what they may signal about your health.
+Some medical conditions can also affect eye color.

 The colored part of your eye is called the iris.
 Its color comes from melanin, the same pigment that determines skin color.
 Different eye colors are the result of different amounts of melanin.